FREE shipping on US orders over $65!

 It’s a fairly safe bet that for most people, their idea of whole grain is whole wheat bread – and they’re right, it is!
 But, when we think of adding more whole grains to our diet, it’s important to look beyond whole-wheat products to diversify our nutrient supply.

-Here are 5 whole grains you may want to add to your menu planning ASAP.
+Here are five whole grains to add to your menu planning ASAP.
 You may never look at grains the same again.

 With its chewy and nutty taste, barley – which is one of three primary grains that naturally contain gluten (the other two are wheat and rye) – is perhaps most well-recognized for its use in brewing western-style beer.
 Delicious in savory side dishes and soups, barley (hulled, in particular) is a fiber powerhouse.
 It’s a source of beta-glucan soluble fiber that can help keep blood sugar levels stable, reduce cholesterol, and boost immune function.
 1-2